PABCon/utina/docs/guides/princing component.md

 parent: Guides
 nav_order: 4
 ---

 # Pricing Component - Concept & Configuration

 # Privacy Policy

-**0.1 Version (January 2022)**

-**Internet**

-Visit our home page: www.utina.io

-Utina Software

-France
-34 rue Lacroix 75017
-Paris

-The information presented is subject to change without notice.
-UTINA assumes no responsibility for inaccuracies contained herein.

-**©** Copyright **Utina** Headquarters.
-All rights reserved.

-This product contains computer software documentation which is the property of Utina.
-Therefore, the information must not be made available to, copied, or used by anyone outside Utina without its written authorization.

-Not to be used or disclosed except under applicable agreements.

-The contents of this document are confidential by nature and are to be disclosed only on a need-to-know basis to persons belonging solely to Utina.
+The contents of this document are confidential by nature and are to be disclosed only on a need-to-know basis to persons belonging solely to Utina Product.

 Any disclosure of the contents of this document to a third party can be done only after a written dialogue with Utina.